 What time are your services?

-Sunday Services are regularly at 8:15AM and 11:00AM with Bible classes and Sunday School at 9:30AM.
-Holy Communion is generally celebrated at 8:15AM on the 2nd and 4th Sundays of each month and at 11:00AM on the 1st and 3rd Sundays.
+Sunday Services are regularly at 10:00AM with Bible classes and Sunday School at 8:45AM.
+Holy Communion is generally celebrated each Sunday.
 Service hours may vary when there are holidays or special events.
-Coffee and goodies are served after the 8:15AM service as we prepare for Bible classes and Sunday School.
+Coffee and goodies are served at 8:30AM as we prepare for Bible classes and Sunday School.
 Please join us!

 What kind of worship do you offer?